coding-seahorse/archive-portfolio/README.md

 <p align="center">
 <a href="https://eddbyrne.com/">View live</a>
 </p>
-A fully responsive portfolio website that I built as a way to showcase my skills and projects.
+A fully responsive portfolio website that I built as a way to showcase my skills and projects as a front-end developer.

 ## Built With